epicasino/Coding-Resources/README.md

 - Google is our friend, and provides many resources and answers we need in a short amount of time, but sometimes we need a place where we can consolidate our resources into a single webpage.
 - I made a simple coding resources website for the average programmer to quickly scroll and find the resource/documentation they need for a specific section in their code.
 - Now, all of the resources I need can be seen in one simple website.
+- Built in NextJS, deployed with Vercel.

 ## Features

 - A 'Sections' dropdown with all main resource sections to quickly select a topic.
 - Search bar feature to make resources more readily available.
-- A 'Open Dropdowns' button to open all resource sections at once.
+- ~~A 'Open Dropdowns' button to open all resource sections at once.~~ (Currently in progress for NextJS!)
-- A 'Scroll to Top' button to make site navigation easier.
+- ~~A 'Scroll to Top' button to make site navigation easier.~~ (Currently in progress for NextJS!)

 ## Installation

 No installation is needed.
-Access via [Gitpages](https://epicasino.github.io/Coding-Resources/) link.
+Access via [Vercel](https://coding-resources.vercel.app/) link.

 ## Credits